-In fall 2017, before the experience in Baton Rouge, the team will meet at Cornell for two half-day pre-departure seminars.
+Before the one-week winter experience in Baton Rouge, the team will meet at Cornell for two half-day pre-departure seminars.
 One will take place in November and the other in December; both will be scheduled at the mutual convenience of all team members, most likely on a Saturday or Sunday.

 By participating in videoconferencing with faculty and leadership at the elementary school, and by interacting with the three instructional leaders, you will:

 - know the academic and other standards to which elementary school students and their teachers in Baton Rouge are held accountable;

 - know the history, demographics, current student performance data, and rules and protocols for the elementary school;

 - know what academic and social knowledge, skills, and habits have been the focus of students in grades three to five at the school since the start of the academic year;

 - understand advantages, disadvantages, and challenges of engaging in participant-observation as a method of understanding a context such as a school;

 - be able to, and understand why it's valuable to, engage in critical reflection during and after a community-engagement experience; and

 - be able to lead protocols that elicit and enrich story concepts and plots from students in grades three to five.